bitrise-io/devcenter/_articles/jp/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 2. Click on your profile in the upper-right corner of your **Dashboard** and select [**Account settings**](https://app.bitrise.io/me/profile#/overview) from the dropdown menu.
 3. On the left menu bar, select **Apple Service connection**.
 4. Click the **Add connection** button.
 5. Provide your **Apple ID** and **Password** in the popup window.
-If two-factor authentication (or two-step verification) is enabled on your Apple account, add the **app-specific password** as well.
 Click **Connect**.
    ![](/img/appleidauthentication.jpg)
+6. Enter your **verification code** and your **app-specific password** in the **Two factor authentication** window, then hit **Verify**.
-6. You will be prompted to provide your verification code.
+7. You will be prompted to provide your verification code.
-7. Your authentication expires in 30 days and you will have to authenticate again.
+8. Your authentication expires in 30 days and you will have to authenticate again.
 When that happens, go to the **Apple Service connection** page, it will automatically ask for the two-factor authentication (2FA) code to authenticate again.
 There will be a list of the Apple Developer accounts that you have defined.
 To the far right of the Apple ID connection, there are 3 dots.
 Click the dots and select **Re-authenticate** (**2SA/2FA**).
-8. Continue with Assigning an Apple Developer Account for your app.
+9. Continue with Assigning an Apple Developer Account for your app.

 ### Assigning Apple ID authentication to your app